jacebrowning/yorm/README.md

 Installation
 ------------

-YORM can be installed with 'pip':
+YORM can be installed with pip:

     $ pip install YORM